Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 #### Setup Custom Properties

-Some features of the dashboard require aditional custom properties to exist in Test Cases, Test Sets and Test Runs.
+Some features of the dashboard require additional custom properties to exist in Test Cases, Test Sets and Test Runs.
 Click `Create Custom Properties for Rapise` button to add the following custom properties in the selected project:

 - Test Cases
 	- Flaky (boolean, default is false)